moraakhila/cs5293sp23-project2/README.md

 sudo apt-get install python3
 ```
 * Json data is obtained from below url: https://oudatalab.com/cs5293sp23/projects/yummly.json
+* For this project, I increased the instance size to 16 GB and it is taking nearly 10 minutes to run this program.

 # Packages
 Following are some of the packages used for this project: